kaushalya4s5s7/Unipay/README.md

 ## 🛠️ Getting Started

-Follow these steps to run PayNova on your local machine:
+Follow these steps to run Unipay on your local machine:

 ### Prerequisites